kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 ```

+### SupportedFeatures Guidance in GatewayClass

+TODO(bexxmodd@): Guidance regarding what features should be published under
+SupportedFeatures in GatewayClass (only gateway features - option 1 from #3885)

 ## Standardize features and conformance tests names

 Before we add the supported features into our API, it is necessary to establish standardized naming and formatting conventions.